They will name 2π ‘τ’, so we’ve chosen Raspberry Tau for this proof-of-concept.

 root@raspberry-alice:~# cat /proc/version Linux version 3.2.0-3-rpi (Debian 3.2.21-1+rpi1) ([email protected]) (… Debian 4.6.3-1.1+rpi2)…) root@raspberry-alice:~# cat /proc/drbd version: 8.4.2 (api:1/proto:86-101) GIT-hash: 7ad5f850d711223713d6dcadc3dd48860321070c build by root@raspberry-bob, 2012-09-18 12:58:08 0: cs:Connected ro:Primary/Secondary ds:UpToDate/UpToDate C r----- ns:805304 nr:0 dw:348628 dr:818596 al:127 bm:70 lo:0 pe:0 ua:0 ap:0 ep:1 wo:d oos:0

-As Raspbian is Debian-based, there are Pacemaker (and Heartbeat resp.
-Corosync) packages available … so a cheap, low-power, High-Availability cluster is easily built.
+As Raspbian is Debian-based, Pacemaker (and Heartbeat resp Corosync) packages are available.
+Therefore, you can build a cheap, low-power, High-Availability cluster quickly.

 - redundant network connectivity (USB ethernet adapter).

-Of course, if you’re just clustering your media library these things might not be mandatory.
+Of course, if you’re just clustering your media library, these things might not be mandatory.
+Precompiled packages are available to our subscription users, but open-source versions are on our GitHub.
+If you have any questions about Raspberry Tau, contact our team.